Gourav2000/mem-flamegraph/README.md

 ## Example

-Let's create a node express app index.js to and generate flamegraphs according to the functions used and their cpu usage
+Let's create a node express app index.js to and generate flamegraphs according to the functions used and their cpu usage.

+File: `index.js`

 ```javascript
 const express = require('express');